andreplima/PolyPaper/README.md

 *   `animateGrid.py`: builds an animation that retraces the learning process from which the representations for interventions were obtained.
 The animation is saved in the `retrace_learning.mp4` file.

-The requirements to run the scripts in this prototype is specified in the `requirements.txt` file.
+The requirements to run the scripts in this prototype is specified in the `polypaper.yml` file.
+To create an environment using conda, use `conda env create -f polypaper.yml`.